ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcs_80_upgrade.md

 3. Put the vSphere 7.0 server into maintenance mode.
 4. Remove the vSphere 7.0 server from your cluster.

+### Procedure to upgrade the ESXi hosts (Sapphire Rapids only)
+{: #vc_vcs_80_upgrade-procedure-esxi-sapphire}

+1. From the vCenter Server user interface, go to **LCM menu > LifeCycle Manager**.
+2. Select **IMPORT ISO > IMPORT ISO**, and then the ISO file.
+3. Create the baseline.
+Select **BASELINE > CREATE** and use the imported ISO from the previous step.
+4. For each host, choose the host in the vCenter browser tree.
+Then, select **update** (located in the far left in the main window).
+5. If the Zerto VRA is present on the host, put the host into maintenance mode first.
+Recent releases of Zerto stop the VRA, which otherwise would prevent the update.
+6. Complete the update.
+   1. [ATTACH] Baseline, select the previously created baseline.
+   2. Select Baseline and [REMEDIATE].
+7. Remediate each host in turn.
+After remediation, ensure to pull the host out of maintenance mode.

+There are several methods to upgrade your ESXi hosts.
+For more information, see [Overview of the ESXi Host Upgrade Process](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.upgrade.doc/GUID-FE668788-1F32-4CB2-845C-5547DD59EB48.html){: external}.
+If you need to access an ISO file or upgrade bundle as part of your selected method, [contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

+If the upgrade process fails immediately and the ``host cannot enter maintenance mode`` error message is displayed, shut down the Zerto ZVAs and try again.
+The ZVRA VMs automatically start as each server comes out of remediation.
+For more information about continuing Zerto replication during the upgrade process, see [How to Place a Host with an Associated VRA into Maintenance Mode](https://www.zerto.com/myzerto/knowledge-base/how-to-place-a-host-with-an-associated-vra-into-maintenance-mode/){: external}.
+{: note}

+### Upgrading vSphere licenses
+{: #vc_vcs_80_upgrade-procedure-licenses}

+After you upgrade the vSphere and ESXi hosts to vSphere 8, you must upgrade the licenses on the vSphere and the ESXi hosts.
+If you have a vSAN cluster, you must update the vSAN license.
+To obtain the new licenses for vSphere 8, [contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

+#### Procedure to upgrade the vSAN cluster license
+{: #vc_vcs_80_upgrade-procedure-vsan-cluster-license}

+1. From the **Licenses** page, click **+ Add New Licenses**.
+2. Enter the new vSAN license keys in the **New Licenses** field.
+If you have multiple vSAN license keys, enter all the licenses in the **New Licenses** field, specify a name for each license, and then click **OK**.
+3. Complete the following steps from the **Assets** page.
+   1. Select **VSAN CLUSTERS**.
+   2. Select the vSAN cluster and click **Assign License**.
+   3. Select one of the new vSAN license keys and click **OK**.
+   4. Repeat this step for each vSAN cluster.
+4. From the **Licenses** page, select all the old vSAN cluster licenses and click **Remove Licenses**.

 ## Related links
 {: #vc_vcs_80_upgrade-related}